-REGEXP Operator
+REGEXP Operator for Regular Expressions

-The REGEXP operator (or its synonym RLIKE) in SQL is used for searching and manipulating string data using regular expressions.
-Regular expressions provide powerful capabilities for complex search patterns that are difficult to implement with the LIKE operator.
+The REGEXP operator (or its synonym RLIKE) in MySQL is used for searching and manipulating string data using regular expressions.

-When to use REGEXP instead of LIKE?
+When to use regular expressions instead of LIKE?

 Regular expression syntax

-...
+MySQL 8.1...
 WHERE table_field REGEXP 'pattern';

 Where pattern is the regular expression that defines the search pattern.